wmo-im/wis2box-training/documentation/docs/practical-sessions/bufr-cli.md

 ## Preparation

 In order to use the BUFR command line tools you will need to be logged in to the wis2box management container and unless specified otherwise all commands should be run on this container.
+You will also need to have MQTT explorer open and connected to your broker.

 First connect to your student VM via your ssh client and then log in the to management container:

 ```{.copy}